ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 By working with $-\log f(x \| \mu, \sigma)$ we get rid of the pesky exponential term, effectively working with a linear function in case of the Normal distribution.
 Additionally, we have transformed the function $f(x|\mu, \sigma)$ into a nice representation where the bottom of the curve $-\log f(x|\mu, \sigma)$ represents the areas in $f(x|\mu, \sigma)/Z$ with the highest probabilities.

-Remember that the Metropolis-Hastings sampler was developed by two physicists at the Manhattan Project to tackle the problem in statistical mechanics of estimating the partition function $Z$.
+Remember that the Metropolis-Hastings sampler was developed by the physicists at the Manhattan Project to tackle the problem in statistical mechanics of estimating the partition function $Z$.
 In statistical mechanics, the function $f(x)$ is the energy function $E(x)$ of a system in state $x$ and the probability of the system being in state $x$ is defined by

 $$